 “I like to play indoors better ’cause that’s where all the electrical outlets are,” reported a fourth-grader.
 Never before in history have kids been so plugged in – and so out of touch with the natural world.

-What is our natural instinct as adults when issues arise?
-To try and fix the problem that could have been prevented in the first place.
-When children reach elementary school, we practice special breathing techniques, coping skills, run social skill groups, and utilize special exercises in an attempt to “teach” children how to be still and to improve focus.
+Later when issues arise in elementary school, we make kids practice special breathing techniques, coping skills, run social skill groups, and utilize special exercises in an attempt to “teach” children how to be still and to improve focus.

 These skills shouldn’t have to be taught!
 They should develop at a young age in the most natural sense – through meaningful, interactive play experiences.